 The Discovery:

-Penn State researchers found that in oxidative addition reactions, electron flow can reverse—organic molecules donating electrons to metals instead of the reverse.
+Penn State researchers found that in oxidative addition reactions, electron flow can reverse, with organic molecules donating electrons to metals instead of the reverse.

 Impact on Chemistry: